Arjen Colquhoun: Dallas Cowboys

-In 2016, Colquhoun agreed to a free agent deal with the Dallas Cowboys.
-He was later released in the pre-season as part of the team's training camp cuts in August following an injury.
+Colquhoun was signed as an undrafted free agent by the Dallas Cowboys after the 2016 NFL draft on April 30.
+He was waived injured on August 30.

 Edmonton Eskimos

-Colquhoun was drafted by the Edmonton Eskimos with their second pick, 17th overall, in the second round of the 2016 CFL Draft.
+Colquhoun was drafted by the Edmonton Eskimos with their second pick, 17th overall, in the second round of the 2016 CFL draft.
 In this draft the Eskimos had the fewest picks with a total of six.
 Colquhoun was ranked fourth that year as per the CFL's Scouting Bureau's Final Ranking.

 After spending 2016 pursuing NFL opportunities, he signed with the Eskimos on May 28, 2017.
 He played in 24 regular season games over three seasons for the team, recording 48 defensive tackles, four special teams tackles, and two interceptions.
 After finishing his three-year contract, he became a free agent on February 11, 2020.

 Toronto Argonauts

 On February 14, 2020, it was announced that Colquhoun had signed with the Toronto Argonauts.
 He re-signed with the team on January 7, 2021.
 He played in seven regular season games where he had four defensive tackles and one special teams tackle.
 He was moved to the retired list on May 20, 2022.